-Job Postings - Facebook & LinkedIn
+Job Postings on Facebook

-- Websites such as Indeed.com and CareerBuilder.com have pages on Facebook that allow users to view job listings, links to resources, discussion boards, blogs, etc. - LinkedIn's website and smart phone application contains a "Jobs" tab that provides a quick and easy way to job search - Keep in mind that these are third-party sites and should only be used as a resource or starting point.
+- Websites such as Monster.com and CareerBuilder.com have pages on Facebook that allow users to view. job listings, links to resources, discussion boards, blogs, etc. - Keep in mind that these are third-party sites and should only be used as a resource or starting point. - Search for company websites and either become a Fan or a Friend of the organizations that are of greatest interest to you.